-In late December of 2011 I was asked to scan the truck at work.
+Late December of 2011 I was asked to scan the truck at work.
 Scanning was an easy, un-demanding task where I would stand in the back of the truck and scan each parcel that we unloaded, later to be used for an inventory report.
 After the truck was unloaded we would stock the store shelves.
 I was assigned men’s clothing.
-I was hanging up clothing, when all of a sudden my legs started to feel limp, there was an unfamiliar vibrating feeling that would pulse on and off from the left lower side of my back, down the back of my thigh and into my calf.
+I was hanging up clothing, when all of a sudden, my legs started to feel limp, there was an unfamiliar vibrating feeling that would pulse on and off from the left lower side of my back, down the back of my thigh and into my calf.
 I started to feel off and progressively weaker as the day went on.
 I felt like I was going to collapse, as if my body were too heavy for my limbs to support.
-I finished out my shift that day, leaving I was limping and felt like I could barely stand.
-Something was wrong, my body was telling me to go to the Emergency room.
-The doctor there was puzzled, not knowing what could be the reason and assumed it was from heavy lifting at work.
-He prescribed Hydrocodone, muscle relaxers, and recommended to take a day or two off work.
+I finished out my shift that day.
+By the time I left I was limping and felt like I could barely stand.
+Something was wrong, my body was telling me to go to the emergency room.
+The doctor there was puzzled, not knowing what the reason could be and assumed it was from heavy lifting at work.
+He prescribed hydrocodone, muscle relaxers, and recommended to take a day or two off work.

 Within a week my body over flooded with unbearable pain and weakness.
 I could no longer walk, even laying down was agonizing.
-There were times I couldn’t stand; my legs were wobbly, frequently giving out from underneath me.
+There were times I couldn’t stand; my legs were weak, frequently giving out from underneath me.
 I had no choice but to start using a cane.
 Returning to work was out of the question.
 I was advised to apply for short-term disability through my employer.
 Human resources inquired if it was a workers comp related issue.
 I denied seeing how I had preexisting back pain, I assumed it was related to that.
 I started experiencing severe nerve pain, up and down my entire legs would feel like a bolt of electricity was jolting throughout them.
 I would yell in agony and cling onto whatever was near.
 I began experiencing episodic tremors in my lower extremities, made worse with trying to stand and squatting to sit down.
-I was going to different emergency rooms and doctors, it felt like most days of the week because the pain was unbearable.
-The process was usually the same each time, I would go alone to not hassle anyone or cause worry.
-I was always in such bad condition, they would immediately put me in a wheelchair and rush me in to be seen.
-I would be pumped up with morphine and Valium, be prescribed pain medications, then discharged.
+I was going to different emergency rooms and doctors, which was most days of the week because the pain was unbearable.
+The process became routine.
+I would go alone to not hassle anyone or cause worry.
+I was always in such bad condition, nurses would immediately put me in a wheelchair and rush me in to be seen.
+I would be pumped up with morphine and valium, prescribed pain medications, then be discharged.

 I was referred to a pain management specialist who had flat-out told me that I was crazy and needed mental help, because my symptoms were not possible.
-As if I wanted to be a stylish 21-year-old strutting around with a cane.
+As if I wanted to be a 21-year-old strutting around with a cane.
 I left his office immediately after his ignorant remark.
 This was the first doctor appointment I had my mother come to since my symptoms started.
 I had been explaining to her I was not being taken seriously.
-After hearing the doctors comments she understood the reality of the situation.
-A majority of my doctor appointments had similar outcomes.
+After hearing the doctor’s comments, she understood the reality of the situation.
+Most of my doctor appointments had similar outcomes.

-I started seeing a neurologist, guessing that this could be multiple sclerosis (MS) or some other demyelinating condition.
+I started seeing a neurologist, guessing that it could be multiple sclerosis (MS) or some other demyelinating condition.
 He conducted various series of MRI’s, X-rays, labs, and an EMG of my legs.
 EMG which is short for Electromyography, was the most painful testing I’ve endured.
-The doctor placed close to an inch-long stake into various areas in my legs and would send an electric shock to the area.
+The doctor placed close to an inch-long stake into various areas in my legs which sent an electric shock to the area.
 With my body already hypersensitive this was agonizing.
 This test is performed to eliminate muscle or nerve conditions.
 It determines if motor neurons are firing normally in reaction to pain.
 The results came back with no indication of nerve or muscle damage.
 My MRI’s showed nothing besides bulging disks in my lower back, which could explain back pain.
-Like everyone else, the neurologist was stumped.
+Like everyone, the neurologist was stumped.

 Even months later returning to work was out of the question.
 The apartment I lived in was tiny.
 I had a wheelchair I used while doing dishes and preparing meals, granted I had the energy for it.
 My friends at first were very supportive, would go grocery shopping for me without asking, until it got old.
 My roommate was sick of me not working, not being